NRA has history of advising gun-rights groups outside US

 Working with gun-rights activists in that country, the NRA helped shape the debate.
 A turning point, some observers have said, was a television ad that flashed scenes from key moments in history: Tiananmen Square, the fall of the Berlin Wall, Nelson Mandela's release from prison.
 The ad emphasized gun rights as a fundamental right to freedom and liberty.

-Brazil suffers from high crime rates, especially in the favelas around big cities, and what resonated were the NRA messages that are familiar to Americans: Owning a gun is a fundamental right of freedom, and if good guys have their guns taken away, only criminals will still have them.
+Brazil suffers from high crime rates, especially in the poor areas around big cities, and what resonated were the NRA messages that are familiar to Americans: Owning a gun is a fundamental right of freedom, and if good guys have their guns taken away, only criminals will still have them.

 Canada's own gun-rights movement has been closely tied to the NRA since the 1990s.
 In the decades since, NRA leaders have traveled to the country to warn that gun restrictions would interfere with a citizen's right to bear arms, though that country does not consider it a constitutional right.